-Clause 6.46 of TS 22.261 defines the requirements for 5G systems with satellite access.
-Clause 7.4 of TS 22.261 defines the KPIs for 5G systems with satellite access.
+Clause 6.46 of TS 22.261 [14] defines the requirements for 5G systems with satellite access.
+Clause 7.4 of TS 22.261 [14] defines the KPIs for 5G systems with satellite access.
 This use case proposes new requirements for satellite access in case of sparse LEO satellite constellation.

-Editor's note: referenced is needed for the TS above.

 8.2.6 Potential New Requirements needed to support the use case

-[PR-8.2.6-1]: The 6G system with satellite access shall optimize the coverage per LEO satellite.
+[PR 8.2.6-1]: The 6G system with satellite access shall optimize the coverage per LEO satellite.

 8.3 Use case on "service continuity for wearable mobile devices"